 - 1. There are some features that both employees and students have in common whether a person is an employee or a student, he or she has a name, address, date of birth, etc. - 2.
 There are also some features that are unique to each kind of person e.g. an employee has a pay rate, but a student does not; a student has a gpa, but an employee does not, etc. - 3.
-We can represent this hierarchical structure this way:
+How can we represent this hierarchy as a class structure?